victoracevedojr/victoracevedojr/README.md

 - 👋 Hi, I’m Victor Acevedo.
 I am an educator turned fullstack developer.

-- 👀 I’m interested in using my knowledge of mathematics education along with techinical coding skills to create helpful educational softwares.
+- 👀 I’m interested in using my experience in education along with techinical coding skills to work collabortatively on quality projects.

 - 🌱 I’m currently learning Python, MERN, and Java at Coding Dojo.